 After using the iPhone 8 for a couple of weeks and asked what I thought were a reasonable series of questions at the Apple headquarters briefing.
 I have come to the conclusion that that the iPhone 6S will hold its value extremely well on eBay.

-Fans of the iPhone 7 (I'm sure there will be some) may suggest that I:
+Fans of the iPhone 7 or 8 may suggest that I:

 - add a double adapter to charge the phone and listen to music at the same time